o-jasper/julia-glplot/readme.markdown

 * Real time plotter 'averages over different lengths of time' plot and corresponding '2d' histogram.
 What is currently there is a bit too limited.
+  + Also bar plots along length.

+* Waterfall plot. (possibly change real time plotter to do it)

 * better docs, examples.(Well the tests are examples.)
   Example with arduino output.